StrikeNP/Git-Helper-Scripts/README.md

 These scripts were developed with a specific use case in mind, and then converted after the fact towards a more generalized use case (for you).

 Please feel free to use and modify these scripts.
 If you make changes/improvements, send a pull request and I'll try to include them.

-I'm not responsible if they break your stuff, but they shouldn't.
+I'm not responsible if these scripts break your stuff, but they shouldn't.